PatrykKobylarczyk/zirkelstudio/README.md

-# Personal Website for Real Estate Photographer built with Next.js
+# Website for Real Estate Photographer built with Next.js

 ## Description
 My hobby is Real Estate Photography and I want to share my work.